FreddieBoi/FreddiChat/README.md

 FreddiChat
 ==========
 FreddiChat is a simple chat client and server solution written in C# using WCF (client, server) and WPF (client).
 It uses NetNamedPipeBinding, NetTcpBinding or WSDualHttpBinding for connections.
-In its looks and interaction patterns it is rather similar to mIRC or other channel based clients.
+It's minimalistic in its looks and its interaction patterns are rather similar to mIRC or other channel based clients.
 FreddiChat however only provides one channel per server.

 Implementation
 --------------